Worst Home Warranty Companies and Scams

 » KEEP UP: Latest scam alerts

-What to look for when researching a home warranty company
+What should I look for in a home warranty company?

 Good home warranty companies offer you a reasonable fee to cover your home services and appliances.
 Most system plans include your HVAC, electrical and plumbing, while appliance coverage focuses on your refrigerator, built-in microwave, stove, oven, washer and dryer.
 Some plans offer combined coverage for systems and appliances.

 As you compare home warranty costs, don’t forget to look over the terms and conditions for coverage limitations like caps on appliance replacement.
-For example, if the cost to replace your refrigerator with a similar model is $10,000, but your home warranty replacement limit is $3,000, it may not be worth it, according to Kathleen Kuhn, the head of business development for Fixle, an appliance management company.
+If the cost to replace your refrigerator with a similar model is $10,000, but your home warranty replacement limit is $3,000, it may not be worth it.

 Compare our top home warranty company picks